AdobeDocs/pass.en/help/authentication/rest-api-v2/flows/temporary-access-flows/rest-api-v2-access-temporary-flows.md

 > <br/>
 >
 > * There must be a valid configuration setup of basic or promotional TempPass applied to the integration between the provided `serviceProvider` and `mvpd`.
-> * The Time-To-Live (TTL) configured for the basic or promotional TempPass has expired.
+> * The Time-To-Live (TTL) configured for the basic or promotional The temporary access duration limit has been exceeded.

 ### Workflow {#workflow-retrieve-authorization-decisions-when-basic-or-promotional-temppass-expires}